githubacct0/kalos-frontend/README.md

 ## Development

-Development should occur on only a single module, in a single modules branch.
-For example, work on `modules/Login` should occur on the `Login` branch.
-All modules should be title case (each unique word begins with an upper case letter)
+Development should occur on the master branch.
+All modules should be title case (each unique word begins with an upper case letter).
 To create a new module run `yarn make`:

 ```
 yarn make --ModuleName
 ```

-This will create a new branch, switch to that branch, generate some boilerplate files, and then publish that branch.
+This will creates a new module and generates some boilerplate files.
 You can then run `yarn start --ModuleName` and visit `localhost:1234` in your browser.
 All changes will be reflected in the browser via hot module replacement.

 ## Development Concerns